-Also available, will be the seventh in a series of pewter Troy Victorian Stroll ornaments, designed by goldsmith John Bloom of Troy's JK Bloom Jewelers.
+Available at the 33rd Annual Troy Victorian Stroll will be the seventeenth pewter Troy Victorian Stroll ornaments, designed by goldsmith John Bloom of Troy's JK Bloom Jewelers.
 The limited edition ornaments are numbered and are available at JK Bloom Jewelers, located at 21 Third Street in downtown Troy.
 For more information, please contact John Bloom at 518.272.1807.

-Capture the festivities and joyful charm of the 30th Annual Victorian Stroll for the 2012 Photo Contest.
-For more information on participating in this year's Photo Contest, hosted by The Record, please click here.
+Capture the festivities and joyful charm of the 33rd Annual Troy Victorian Stroll for the 2015 Photo Contest!
+For more information on participating in this year's Photo Contest, hosted by The Record, please visit last year's voting portal - click here.

 FROM THE SOUTH: